GenesisFR/HowToBecomeGoodAtShooters/README.md

 - 2 types of CC builds:

 #### Eclipse
-- good for Heroic content and CP4s, only efficient in legendaries if your group focuses affected targets and has enough damage to kill them quickly
+- good for Heroic content and CP4s, only efficient in legendaries if your group focuses status affected targets and has enough damage to kill them quickly
 - can be used as an offensive skill build on Challenging or lower difficulty content, in that case prefer the Eclipse backpack and Capacitor
 - spreads status effects on kill, therefore, the Eclipse chest is a must
 - also spreads status effects from Scorpio (TODO: test if TP debuffs are also spread)
-- preferred skills are riot foam/firestarter, airburst seeker and burn/emp sticky bomb
+- preferred skills are Riot Foam/Firestarter Chem Launcher, Airburst Seeker Mine and Burn/EMP Sticky Bomb
 - bigger cooldowns

 #### High-end
 - great for legendaries, as long as you can manage your cooldowns
 - Tag Team is recommended as it lowers skill cooldowns
-- preferred skills are blinder firefly and jammer pulse
+- preferred skills are Blinder Firefly and Jammer Pulse
 - lower cooldowns

 ### Playing LMGs
 - main attributes: weapon damage and critical hit chance/damage
 - effective against out of cover targets (robotics and tanks are always out of cover)
-- can suppress enemies in cover (must only be used to go for a flank and allow teammates to push or revive someone in the open)
+- can easily suppress enemies in cover
-- suppressed enemies will not peek and may blind fire, preventing most of your group from killing them

 ### Playing medic
 - main attributes: repair skills and skill haste